blukatdevelopment/UnchainedWorldsOld/character_creation/classes/gunsmith.md

 ### Hit point Increase
 Your maximum hit points increase by 1d6+CON.

+### Gunsmith Maneuvers
+You learn to perform one maneuver from the maneuvers list.
+The maneuvers column shows the number of maneuvers you know at any given level.

 ### Hit point Increase
 Your maximum hit points increase by 1d6+CON.